-All of our preschool program options use Creative Curriculum, which focuses on oral language, phonological awareness and preparation for literacy, and I Am Moving, I Am Learning (IMIL) which focuses on physical development, health and nutrition.
-Teachers use Teaching Pyramid strategies to promote social skills and social emotional wellbeing.
+All preschool program options use The Creative Curriculum, which focuses on all areas of school readiness.
+Teachers use Teaching Pyramid strategies to promote social and emotional wellbeing.
 Age-appropriate concepts are developed and integrated through the areas of math and science, social studies, and literacy.
 Creative expression occurs through music and movement, dramatic play, and art experiences.
 Large motor activities are provided in music and movement, large block play and outdoor activities.
 Fine motor development is enhanced within housekeeping, games, manipulatives, and computer and writing centers.
 Self-help and social skills involving independent work and group collaboration are woven throughout the curriculum.